Code-Institute-Submissions/Milestone-Project-3-Roller-Coaster/README.md

 ## User Experience
 * Users can create an account.
-* Users can edit edit, delete and add new terms to the database
+* Users can edit edit, delete and add new terms to the database.
 * Users can learn about common terms used to describe rollercoasters.